 Who Pays For Your Damages?

-More specifically, the dog owner's renter's insurance or homeowner's insurance (or their landlord's insurance) can provide coverage for your damages.
-This is important to know, because dog bites often take place at the home of a friend or family member.
-In these situations, some people hesitate to pursue a personal injury involving someone with whom they have a personal relationship.
-But, insurance exists to protect people when things go wrong.
+More specifically, the dog owner’s renter’s or homeowner’s policy—similar to how insurance plays a role in wrongful death cases—can provide coverage for your damages.
+This is important to know because dog bites often take place at the home of a friend or family member.
+In these situations, some people hesitate to pursue a personal injury claim involving someone with whom they have a personal relationship.
+But insurance exists to protect people when things go wrong.
 If you or your child was injured by a dog bite, you deserve due compensation under the law.

-If you've been seriously hurt by a dog bite in Allentown, it is important that you not only have a lawyer – you need to have the right lawyer.
+If you’ve been seriously hurt by a dog bite in Allentown, it is important that you not only have a lawyer, but that you have the right lawyer.

-The family of lawyers at Munley Law have been representing people throughout Allentown and Lehigh County since 1959.
+Munley Law has been representing people throughout Allentown and Lehigh County since 1959.
 We have decades of experience negotiating settlements and winning jury trials.
-Our dog bite attorneys have consistently been named to the Best Lawyers in America, Best Law Firms, Pennsylvania Super Lawyers, and more.
-And, we have won record-breaking settlements and verdicts for our clients.
+Our dog bite attorneys have consistently been named to the Best Lawyers in America, Best Law Firms, and Pennsylvania Super Lawyers.
+Daniel Munley is one of our lawyers who is board-certified in Civil Trial Law and Civil Trial Advocacy by the National Board of Trial Advocacy.
+He is also a member of the invitation-only American Board of Trial Advocates and has been awarded Martindale-Hubbell’s Platinum Client Champion Award.
+Additionally, our lawyers have won over $1 billion in settlements and verdicts for our clients to date.

 Allentown Dog Bite Lawsuit FAQs

-The value of your dog bite case – or, the amount of compensation you will receive – depends on a number of factors.
-Your settlement will be based in part on the extent of your damages: your injuries and the cost of medical treatment, your lost wages or lost earning power, long-term scarring or disfigurement, and more.
+The value of your dog bite case in Allentown – or the amount of compensation you will receive – depends on a number of factors.
+Your settlement will be based in part on the extent of your damages, including your injuries and the cost of medical treatment, your lost wages or lost earning power, long-term scarring or disfigurement, and more.
 The settlement will also depend on the amount of available insurance coverage from the defendant.

-The Pennsylvania Department of Agriculture defines a dangerous dog as one that has inflicted serious injury to a person unprovoked, killed or seriously injured another domestic animal while off the owner's property, attacked a human being without provocation, has been used in the commission of a crime, and has either a history of or propensity to attack humans or animals without provocation.
+The Pennsylvania Department of Agriculture defines a dangerous dog as one that has inflicted serious injury to a person unprovoked or killed or seriously injured another domestic animal while off the owner’s property, attacked a human being without provocation, been used in the commission of a crime, or has either a history of or propensity to attack humans or animals without provocation.

 Owners of dangerous dogs are required to register their animal with the Pennsylvania Bureau of Dog Law Enforcement and to keep the animal secure in an enclosed space.
 In addition, the dog owner must keep the dog muzzled and leashed when not confined to an enclosure, must microchip the animal, and must post signs warning visitors to the property of the presence of a dangerous dog.
 Furthermore, they must notify their homeowner’s insurance about the dog’s status.
 Failure to comply with these and other dog laws can result in misdemeanor criminal charges.

-There are many situations where one might get bitten by a dog while on the job.
-Your rights and options will depend on the nature of your job, as well as the circumstances surrounding the attack.
+If you are bitten by a dog while doing your job, your rights and options will depend on the nature of your job, as well as the circumstances surrounding the attack.

-Contact an Allentown Dog Bite Attorney for a Free Case Review
+Contact Our Allentown Dog Bite Attorneys for a Free Case Review

-Too often, humans fail to uphold their responsibilities as dog owners – and innocent people get hurt as a result.
-Children, who are smaller and don't always know how to safely interact with dogs, are especially vulnerable to dog attacks.
+Too often, humans fail to uphold their responsibilities as dog owners, and innocent people get hurt as a result.
+Children, who are smaller and may not know how to interact safely with dogs, are especially vulnerable to attacks.

-An Allentown dog bite attorney at Munley Law can help make things right again.
+An Allentown dog bite attorney at Munley Law can help secure fair compensation for you or your loved one.
 Contact us today to schedule a free consultation.

 Munley Law Personal Injury Attorneys